cucumber-ltd/cucumber-pro-plugin-specflow/README.md

 - No line number for undefined steps
 - Line number for Scenario Outline examples is pointing to the SO header line, type="scenario"
 - Hook errors are not captured

+# Ideas for later improvements

+* Publish through a separate tool
+* Allow specifying custom config file
+* Publish results to a file, but not send them to CPro